Explore our expert-made templates & start with the right one for you.

 - Difficult to find skilled users

 Flume is a reliable, distributed service for aggregating, collecting and moving massive amounts of log data.
 It has a flexible and basic architecture.
 It is fault-tolerant and hardy with failover and recovery features and tunable reliability.
-It operates an extensible data model that
+It operates an extensible data model that allows for online analytic application.

 The key concept behind the design of Flume is to capture streaming data from web servers to Hadoop Distributed File System (HDFS).